kkuprikov/forspell/README.md

 * ...or `word: example` -- in this case, "example" should be existing word from the main dictionary, and it means your custom term can have the same forms as example word.
 For example, "subclass: class" will mean that "subclass", "subclasses" and "subclass'" should be considered correct.
 * `#` marks comments.

 For larger projects, it is handy to generate custom dictionary with `forspell your,project,pathes --gen-dictionary`.
-This will create `forspell.dict` with all misspelling found in your project, you can proceed by deleting geniune errors and leave what should be considered correct internal terms.
+This will create `forspell.dict` with all misspelling found in your project, you can proceed by deleting genuine errors and leave what should be considered correct internal terms.

 ## Integration with CI